-The Trust understands that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
-The Trust recognises that additional barriers can exist when recognising abuse and neglect in this group of children.
+Our school understands that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
+Our school recognises that additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability, without further exploration; - Being more prone to peer group isolation than other children; - Instances of peer on peer sexual abuse where the perpetrators are children will always require safeguarding support and a significant subgroup of these children will have SEND; - Children with SEND and /or protected characteristics are statistically more likely to be identified as targets for bullying or sexual abuse by their peers; - Communication barriers that make telling an adult difficult; - The requirement of personal or intimate care.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability, without further exploration; - Being more prone to peer group isolation than other children; - Instances of child on child sexual abuse where the reported child/ren will always require safeguarding support and a significant subgroup of these children will have SEND; - Children with SEND and /or protected characteristics are statistically more likely to be identified as targets for bullying or sexual abuse by their peers; - Communication barriers that make telling an adult difficult; - The requirement of personal or intimate care.

-The Trust takes into consideration these additional vulnerabilities and challenges and staff are proactive in safeguarding all our vulnerable children.
+Our school takes into consideration these additional vulnerabilities and challenges and staff are proactive in safeguarding all our vulnerable children.

-4.4 Children Missing from Education (CME)
+4.4 Children absent from and missing from education (CME)